ProxioDev/ValioBungee/README.md

 ## Configuration

 **REDISBUNGEE REQUIRES A REDIS SERVER**, preferably with reasonably low latency.
 The default [config](https://github.com/ProxioDev/RedisBungee/blob/develop/RedisBungee-API/src/main/resources/config.yml) is saved when the plugin first starts.

-## License!

-This project is distributed under Eclipse Public License 1.0

-You can find it [here](https://github.com/proxiodev/RedisBungee/blob/master/LICENSE)

-You can find the original RedisBungee is by [astei](https://github.com/astei) and project can be found [here](https://github.com/minecrafter/RedisBungee) or spigot page [here, but its no longer available](https://www.spigotmc.org/resources/redisbungee.13494/)

 ## Support